How Does Green Light Affect Photosynthesis — and Is Green Light Good for Plants?

 How does green light affect photosynthesis?
 We often focus on blue and red colors in grow lights because chlorophyll easily absorbs those wavelengths, as shown by the ubiquitous Chlorophyll Absorbance Curves (Figure 1).
 But what about green light?

 People often overlook green light due to the big dip in its absorbance area (Figure 1).
-However, in this post, we will make a strong case for green light’s significant impact on indoor farming.
+However, in this post, we will make a strong case for green light’s significant impact on indoor farming and explain why understanding how green light interacts with plants is essential for growers.

 Photosynthesis